SarkisKhachatryan/somethingMoney/README.md

 - 📈 **Reports & Analytics**: Visual reports with charts showing spending by category, budget vs actual
 - 🌙 **Dark Mode**: Beautiful dark theme with system preference detection and persistent settings
 - 🔔 **Bill Reminders & Notifications**: Automatic bill reminders for upcoming recurring transactions and budget alerts
+- 📥 **Data Export**: Export transactions to CSV and PDF, export budget reports to PDF
 - 🎨 **Customizable Categories**: Create expense and income categories with custom icons and colors
 - 📱 **Responsive Design**: Modern, mobile-friendly UI that works on all devices
 - 🔒 **Secure**: JWT-based authentication with password hashing